Skip to content

 Stewart Memorial Hospital and Clinics are governed by a seven member board of trustees.
 Those trustees are responsible for overseeing the progress and success of Stewart Memorial.
 The board of trustees must ensure that the organization achieves its mission, vision and values.
 The board also assists in the development and approval of Stewart Memorial Community Hospital’s strategic plan, evaluation of the plan’s implementation.
 The board of trustees assumes ultimate responsibility for the quality of care and patient safety provided by the hospital, and is accountable for the financial soundness and success of Stewart Memorial Hospital and Clinics.

-Stacey Corey
+Stacy Corey

 Lake City